canonical/rockcraft/docs/reference/commands.rst

 ..............
 init
 ^^^^
-Initializes a rockcraft project with a boilerplate ``rockcraft.yaml`` file.
+Initialise a rockcraft project with a boilerplate ``rockcraft.yaml`` file.

 help
 ^^^^